edinburgh-napier/set09121/lectures/lecture16.md

 - Our aim is to implement basic, reusable decision tree behaviour within our engine.
     - We want reusable so that is is simple for us to extend functionality if required.
-- We will be using a tree like data structure to implement the decision tree behaviour.
+- We will be using a tree-like data structure to implement the decision tree behaviour.
-    - Those of you doing algorithms and data structures will see how we do this.
 - Each decision point will be tested to determine which path to follow.
 The end decision will result in an action.